 Heritage University is focused on student success.
 In partnership with providing a quality, caring environment, students are ultimately responsible for their own academic success.
 Students should be attentive to the academic calendar, registration timelines, and major and graduation requirements.
 See the advising section of the student handbook for further information on the advising process and success strategies.

-The Heritage University Advising Center is located in the Merriman Building and serves pre-major undergraduate students (freshman, transfer, and re-admit) attending Heritage through the Toppenish campus.
-To make an appointment, call (509) 865-0726, ext.
-1100.
+The Heritage University Advising Center is located in the Alder Building and serves pre-major undergraduate students (freshman, transfer, and re-admit) attending Heritage through the Toppenish campus.
+To make an appointment, call (509) 865-0725, ext.
+2103.

 ALCOHOL AND DRUG POLICY